-Don't drive "point-to-point" through the curve - make it one fluid arc around the corner.
-You should try not to rely on the pylons, but to begin looking at "natural" markers on the track (a chip in the curbing or a noticeable tree) to help you identify the key corner markers.
+Don't drive cone to cone through the turn - make it one fluid arc around the corner.
+You should try not to rely on the pylons, but begin looking at natural markers on the track (a chip in the curbing or a noticeable tree) to help you identify the key corner markers.